Q: How do I obtain an application?

 Q: What is the difference between the MaCS Program and the Gifted Program (also offered at Mackenzie)?

 MaCS – enrichment in Math, Science, and Computers.
-Unique to Mackenzie and based on application requirements.
+Unique to Mackenzie.
 Gifted – Board identified (IPRC’d) students.

 Q: Do MaCS courses appear on the students’ transcripts ?